kevinblankfactor/Generic-HOC-Error-Boundary/README.md

 # Usage

-Import the **withErrorBoundary** HOC in the screen/component you want to add the Error Boundaries capabilities and wrap the screen/component with this:
+Import the **withErrorBoundary** HOC in the screen/component you want to add the Error Boundaries capabilities and wrap the screen/component with it.

     // BuggyCounter.js
     import withErrorBoundary from './withErrorBoundary';